 Maggie's passions include horses, dogs and Kettle Crisps.

 Julia Williams joined KeySteps in 2013 after a varied working life including primary teaching and running a busy church office.
-As KeySteps Administrator Julia has developed a record-keeping system using an online software package to help us track the progress and needs of our clients so we can demonstrate the difference we are making to individual lives.
+As KeySteps Administrator Julia has developed a record-keeping system using an online software package to help track the progress and needs of our clients so we can assess the difference we are making to individual lives.

 Lord Brian Cotter became our Patron in January 2017.